callanalexander/call-collector/README.md

 ### Step 1: Install Anaconda

-Download and install Anaconda from [https://www.anaconda.com/download](https://www.anaconda.com/download)
+Download and install Anaconda from [https://www.anaconda.com/download](https://www.anaconda.com/download).

-### Step 2: Create a new environment and install dependencies
+### Step 2: Create a new environment and install dependencies in Anaconda Prompt

 ```bash
 # Clone the repository and navigate into it